 the nasal bone that puts pressure on a tear duct and closes it

 - Closed or undeveloped openings in the corners of the eyes

-thickening of the tear duct lining, nasal or sinus problems, injuries to the
+result from a thickening of the tear duct lining, abnormal tissue or structures

 What are the symptoms?